Foreign fighters in the Bosnian War: Bosniak side

 Initially, the foreign mujahideen gave food and other basic necessities to the local Muslim population, who were deprived of such by the Serb forces.

 They sometimes attempted to recruit some local young men, though with limited success, offering them military training, uniforms and weapons.
 As a result, some locals joined in.
-Although these foreigners made local Bosniak Muslims upset.
+Despite this, these foreigners made local Bosniak Muslims upset.

 Those who accepted to join imitated the foreigners in both dress and behavior, to such an extent that it was sometimes, according to the ICTY documentation in subsequent war crimes trials, "difficult to distinguish between the two groups".
-For that reason, the ICTY has used the term "Mujahideen" regardless who joined the unit.
+For that reason, the ICTY has used the term "Mujahideen" regardless of who joined the unit.
 Once hostilities broke out between the Bosnian government and the Croat forces (HVO), they participated in some confrontations.

 The first mujahideen training camp was located in Poljanice next to the village of Mehurici, in the Bila valley, Travnik municipality.
 The mujahideen group established there included mujahideen from Arab countries as well as some locals.
 The mujahideen from Poljanice camp were also established in the towns of Zenica and Travnik and, from the second half of 1993 onwards, in the village of Orasac, also located in the Bila valley.

-In order to impose some control and order, the Bosnian government decided to incorporate organized foreign volunteers into the 7th Muslim Brigade known as El Mudžahid on 13 August 1993.
+In order to impose some control and order, the Bosnian government decided to incorporate organized foreign volunteers into the El Mudžahid unit on 13 August 1993.
 ICTY found that there was one battalion-sized unit called El Mudžahid (El Mujahid).
 It was established on 13 August 1993, by the Bosnian Army, which decided to form a unit of foreign fighters in order to impose control over them as the number of the foreign volunteers started to increase.
 The El Mudžahid unit was initially attached to and supplied by the regular Army of the Republic of Bosnia and Herzegovina (ARBiH), even though they often operated independently as a special unit.

 Following the end of the Bosnian War, in a 2005 interview with U.S. journalist Jim Lehrer, Holbrooke stated that "There were over 1,000 people in the country who belonged to what we then called Mujahideen freedom fighters.
 We now know that that was al-Qaida.
 I'd never heard the word before, but we knew who they were.
 And if you look at the 9/11 hijackers, several of those hijackers were trained or fought in Bosnia.
 We cleaned them out, and they had to move much further east into Afghanistan.
 So if it hadn't been for Dayton, we would have been fighting the terrorists deep in the ravines and caves of Central Bosnia in the heart of Europe."

 Two of the five 9/11 hijackers, childhood friends Khalid al-Mihdhar and Nawaf al-Hazmi, had been Bosnian mujahideen.